 You can also check out more of our Fun Tooth Fairy Ideas to bring the tooth fairy to life.

-What You Need to Know About the Tooth Fairy
+FAQs: What You Need to Know About the Tooth Fairy

 You may think you know everything you need to know about the tooth fairy – that is until your child starts asking questions about her.

-Why Name the Tooth Fairy?
+Q: Why Name the Tooth Fairy?

 Kids are inquisitive, so they’re likely to have an array of questions when you tell them the story of the tooth fairy.
-While a simple, “Nobody knows her name” will do, it can add a lot of fun and personal to give her a fun name.
+While a simple, “Nobody knows her name” will do, it can add a lot of fun and personality to give her a fun name.

 Maybe there are multiple fairies and your child can have the chance to receive different gifts from each one; or maybe there’s just one tooth fairy, like with Santa Claus.